1. Install KCM

 - In Topics, open the action menu for your target topic and choose Produce.

-- Fill in optional headers, the message key, and the payload value.
-Headers can be toggled on or off individually.
+- Fill in headers (optional), the message key, and the payload value.

-- Click Produce to send the record.
-A green toast confirms the partition and offset that were written.
+- Click Produce.
+A green toast confirms partition and offset.

 Apply a saved template